-Gayle Ellett has created many charity fund-raiser CDs such as "After The Storm" (which raised $40,000 for HABITAT FOR HUMANITY) and "Topanga Music Of The Mountains".
-He has produced numerous award-winning albums, receiving such accolades as ROLLING STONE Magazine's "#2 Independent Album Of The Year" and BILLBOARD Magazine's "Critic's Choice Award".
-Owner of Firepool Records and HC Productions.
+Gayle Ellett has created many charity fund-raiser CDs such as "After The Storm" (which raised $40,000 for HABITAT FOR HUMANITY) and "Topanga Music Of The Mountains" and "Rhythms Of Topanga".

 He plays a wide range of instruments such as: electric & acoustic guitar, Greek bouzouki, ruan, quirquincho, bulbul tarang, jal tarang, oud, koto, dotara, gimbri, dilruba, rababa, surmandal, tambura, ravanhasta, tumbi, bugchu, gopichand, cumbus, suling, harmonium, mizmar, manjira, shehnai, mandolin, flute, ocean drum, Tibetan singing bowls, piano & organ & analog synths, guitar synth, Theremin, upright bass, and other instruments.